IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/subtitling.md

   Automatic subtitles will be realigned to the reference subtitles using mwerSegmenter ([Matusov et al., 2005](https://aclanthology.org/2005.iwslt-1.19.pdf)) before running sacreBLEU and COMET

 * Subtitle compliance:
-  Rate of
+  Rates of
-    * Rate of subtitles with more than two lines
+    * subtitles with more than two lines
-    * Rate of lines longer than 42 characters (white spaces included)
+    * lines longer than 42 characters (white spaces included)
-    * Rate of subtitles with reading speed higher than 21 characters / second
+    * subtitles with reading speed higher than 21 characters / second

 ## Organizers